STIMSHOP/SDK-stimshop-iOS/README.md

 ### Import the files to your xcode project

 Import the header file **StimshopSDK.h** and the library file **libStimshop_SDK.a** into your iOS application project.
-(Don't forget to add iOS frameworks)
+(Don't forget to add iOS frameworks, among them AdSupport.framework)

 ### Configure your API key